200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-06-Recollection.md

 ```
 A game of memory, personality and post-traumatic-amnesia.

-NOBODY GETS HURT:  Have the "social contract" conversation with your fellow players - work out what topics you're unwilling to role-play and how youíll approach difficult topics.
+NOBODY GETS HURT:  Have the "social contract" conversation with your fellow players - work out what topics you're unwilling to role-play and how you‚Äôll approach difficult topics.
 Take time over this - it's important.

 Character Generation:

 1) Write a name.
 2) Decide Approach. (eg. - "Fists solve problems", "Consults the books".)
-3) Decide Profession. (eg. - ìCopî, ìShopkeeperî)
+3) Decide Profession. (eg. - ‚ÄúCop‚Äù, ‚ÄúShopkeeper‚Äù)
 4) Memories:

 Everyone take five blank note-cards and write a memory on each.